rticommunity/rticonnextdds-usecases-umaa/example2/README.md

 # Composed UMAA Service Template Classes
 This example creates template classes to generate the readers/writers per UMAA Service.

-This allows for an architecture where a UMAA component can be "composed" of multiple
+It allows for an architecture where a UMAA component can be "composed" of multiple
 UMAA Services as needed.

 Once a UMAA service has been created, each DDS reader/writer entity is exposed and can be used as desired.

 This example also includes usage of Connext's AsyncWaitset which provides a convenient mechanism to
 manage multithreaded Waitsets.

-NOTE: When testing, use with Example1's Python scripts to simulate `USVNAV` etc.
+*NOTE: When testing, use with Example1's Python scripts to simulate `USVNAV` etc.*

 ## Use case
-Composing the UMAA components from template UMAA service classes as needed allows for a combination of reusability as well as conformance to the UMAA system design.
+Composing the UMAA components from template UMAA service classes allows for a combination of
+reusability as well as conformance to the UMAA system design.

 ## C++11 types
 For the C++11 API, we generate helper headers and classes for all of the UMAA types